shreykoradia/RentWise/README.md

 #### Application is Based on Real Estate Rent Service , The Architecture is SPA , so Usage of Prop's was best choice for me when I started

-#### Application can be Visited on Vercel : <a href="">RentWise</a>
+#### Application can be Visited on Vercel : <a href="https://rentwise-three.vercel.app/">RentWise</a>

-#### Application have MaterialUI(V5), Yes V5 I had too work and learn some new stuff , some libraries got exported into `tss-react` after the Updation of V5 but still looks good And We have React Date Picker Module Look absolutelty great to use to pick Dates from Calendar .
+#### Application have MaterialUI(V5), Yes V5 I had too work and learn some new stuff , some libraries got exported into `tss-react` after the Updation of V5 but still looks good And We have React Date Picker Module that is not working though but will make it work soon .

 #### What does the application does ??